 Overview Your Tivoli integration comes in a .tar file called tivoli_integration.tar.
-This section explains how to create a Tivoli install bundle from the tivoli_integration.tar file.
+This file is located in the following directory: ArtixInstall\artix\Version\management\Tivoli This section explains how to create a Tivoli install bundle from the tivoli_integration.tar file.
 You will create an install bundle named tivoli_install.tar.
-Creating an install bundle To c create a Tivoli install bundle, perform the following steps: 1.
-Untar the tivoli_integration.tar file into any directory on the host that you want to monitor, using the following command: tar xvf tivoli_integration.tar There should be three subdirectories: bin resource-model task-library 2.
-Go into the bin directory and run the create_tivoli_install_bundle shell script.
+Creating an install bundle To create a Tivoli install bundle, perform the following steps: Untar the tivoli_integration.tar file into any directory on the host that you want to monitor, using the following command: tar xvf tivoli_integration.tar There should be three subdirectories: bin resource-model task-library Go into the bin directory and run the create_tivoli_install_bundle shell script.
 Note: This is a bash script.
 On Windows (with Tivoli installed), you must use the bash environment that is installed with Tivoli.
-If you invoke the script with no arguments, it prints out a page of instructions.
+If you must use the bash environment that is installed with Tivoli Installed), you invoke the script with no arguments, it prints out a page of instructions.

-The create_tivoli_instant arguments: all_bundle script takes the following Configuration directory The configuration directory where the servers.conf and server_commands.txt files are located: Artix Your Artix workspace etc directory (for example, C:/Documents and Settings/user-name/etc).
-Orbix <install-dir>/var/domain-name</install-dir> Note: On Windows, you must use a forward slash character (/) when specifying this location.
+The create_tivoli_install_bundle script takes the following arguments: Configuration directory The configuration directory where the servers.conf and server_commands.txt files are located: Artix The directory you specified when generating these files using Artix Designer (for example, c:\my_ems_files).
+Orbix OrbixInstall/var/DomainName Note: On Windows, you must use a forward slash character (/) when specifying this location.
 Region name The name of the Tivoli administrative region that you want this host/application to be in.
 Profile manager The name of the Tivoli profile manager that you want the IONA profile to be installed in.